Upgrade Microsoft Dynamics AX 2012 to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition

 Supported upgrade paths

-As of June 2017, upgrade to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, version 0617 is supported from Microsoft Dynamics AX 2012 R3.
+Upgrade to the cloud version of Finance and Operations is supported from Microsoft Dynamics AX 2012 R3.
 All cumulative updates (CUs) of AX 2012 R3 are supported.